×

 All about Gabbro and Anorthosite Properties

 Know all about Gabbro and Anorthosite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Anorthosite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Anorthosite is Foliated, Glassy.
 Gabbro appears Veined and Shiny and Anorthosite appears Layered, Banded, Veined and Shiny.
-The luster of Gabbro is not available while that of Anorthosite is pearly to subvitreous.
+The luster of Gabbro is while that of Anorthosite is pearly to subvitreous.
 Gabbro is available in dark grey to black colors whereas Anorthosite is available in black, bluish - grey, brown, green, grey, light greenish grey, pink, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Anorthosite are creating artwork, curling.